-(1) For the purposes of these Principles the following definitions shall apply:

-- 5 (a) 'Data' means information recorded in any machine-readable format suitable for automated processing, stored in any medium or as it is being transmitted; - (b) 'Copy' means any physical manifestation of data in any form or medium; - (c) 'Processing data' means any operation or set of operations that is performed on data, whether or not by automated means; it includes, inter alia, the structuring, alteration, storage, retrieval, transmission, combination, aggregation or erasure of data; - (d) 'Access to data' means being in a position to read the data and utilize it, with or without having control of that data; - (e) 'Control of data' means being in a position to access the data and determine the purposes and means of its processing; - (f) 'Controller' means the person that, alone or jointly with other persons, has control of data; - (g) 'Processor' means a person that, without being a controller, processes data on a controller's behalf: - (h) 'Co-generated data' means data to the generation of which a person other than the controller has contributed, such as by being the subject of the information or the owner or operator of that subject, by pursuing a data-generating activity or owning
+- (1) For the purposes of these Principles, the following definitions apply: - (a) "Data" means information recorded in any machine-readable format suitable for automated processing, stored in any medium or as it is being transmitted. - (b) "Copy" means any physical manifestation of data in any form or medium. - (c) "Processing data" means any operation or set of operations that is performed on data, whether or not by automated means; it includes, inter alia, the structuring, alteration, storage, retrieval, transmission, combination, aggregation, or erasure of data. - (d) "Access to data" means being in a position to read the data and utilize it, with or without having control of that data. - (e) "Control of data" means being in a position to access the data and determine the purposes and means of its processing. - (f) "Controller" means the person that, alone or jointly with other persons, has control of data.